Wildlander-mod/Support/Docs/FAQ.md

 ## My PC Can't handle the ENB even on low settings - Can I remove it?

+Delete ENBLocal.ini, ENBHost.exe, d3d9.dll, ENBseries folder and ENBseries.ini from your Steam Skyrim folder

 1) Open Content\ModOrganiser.exe
 2) Select the graphics profile you play from the profiles drop down
 3) find on the left side Snowfall weathers and untick that
 4) find ultimate skyrim - snowfall weathers.esp on the right side and untick that too

-Delete ENBLocal.ini, ENBHost.exe, d3d9.dll, ENBseries folder and ENBseries.ini from your Steam Skyrim folder
+5) Setup and run the Reqtuificator as per [Instructions](#How-do-i-Install-the-Reqtificator)

 ---